 Knowing all of this, it’s no wonder Madrid registered a new record of visitors last year, when over 12 million new friends came to town!
 We are at the top of our game!

 In the 11th century, the Christian Reconquest arrived in Spain, ending the previous Muslim domination.
-Centuries later, in 1561, King Felipe II moved the Spanish capital from the beautiful Toledo (another must see!) to Madrid, triggering Spain’s Golden Age: the period of greatest cultural movement in the country’s history.
-Back then, the most important cultural characters lived in Madrid’s Barrio de las Letras neighborhood, such as Lope de Vega, Calderón de la Barca and an old acquaintance, Miguel de Cervantes (sound familiar????).
+Centuries later, in 1561, King Felipe II moved the Spanish capital from the beautiful Toledo (another must see!) to Madrid, triggering Spain’s Golden Age: the period of a greatest cultural movement in the country’s history.
+Back then, the most important cultural characters lived in Madrid’s Barrio de Las Letras neighborhood, such as Lope de Vega, Calderón de la Barca, and an old acquaintance, Miguel de Cervantes (sound familiar????).

 Then came the Bourbons in 1700 (funnily enough they are still reigning in Spain) and they made a BIG DEAL out of Madrid.
 King Carlos III, known as ‘the best Mayor of Madrid’, transformed the city through immense and ambitious projects.
 By that point, Madrid was unstoppable… until a certain Napoleon Bonaparte decided to mess with the government.
 He managed to take over the country and so he placed his brother José Bonaparte as King.
 José was nicknamed in Madrid as ‘Pepe Botella’ (Joseph Bottle) because he did like to hit the drink…

 On May 2, 1808, the people of Madrid rose up against these French invaders, instigating the revolution that would then provoke the Peninsular War (our very own Independence war).
 Watch out for those Madrileños!!!